ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/introduction.rst

 These scripts have been put together to process particular BETA observations.
-The assumed structure of your observation is that you have an observation of a ‘science’ field (i.e. the field for which you want to make a continuum image - this can actually incorporate more than one FIELD location, through interleaving), and an observation of 1934-638 which will be used to determine the bandpass solution.
+The assumed structure of your observation is that you have an observation of a ‘science’ field (i.e. the field for which you want to make images - this can actually incorporate more than one FIELD location, through interleaving), and an observation of 1934-638 which will be used to determine the bandpass solution.
 This should have been done in the usual calibration way of short observations of 1934-638 in each beam sequentially.